slytomcat/yandex-disk-simulator/README.md

     	sync	begin the synchronisation events simulation
     	help	get this message
     Simulator commands:
+        prepare prepare the simulation environment.
+It creates the cofig and token files in
+			    $Sim_ConfDir path and syncronized directory as $Sim_SyncDir.
-    	daemon	start as a daemon (don't use it) Environment variables:
+			    Environment variables Sim_ConfDir and Sim_SyncDir should be set in advance. daemon	start as a daemon (don't use it) Environment variables:
-    	DEBUG_SyncDir	can be used to set synchronized directory path (default: ~/Yandex.Disk) DEBUG_ConfDir	can be used to set configuration directory path (default: ~/.config/yandex-disk)
+    	Sim_SyncDir	can be used to set synchronized directory path (default: ~/Yandex.Disk) Sim_ConfDir	can be used to set configuration directory path (default: ~/.config/yandex-disk)

 Note:

 At the moment, this simulator doesn't handle any additional command or option of original yandex-disk utility except the commands listed above.

 It also expects that correct configuration file and token file was created before the start of simulator.
-Configuration file should be created in $DEBUG_ConfDir/config.cfg and token file in $DEBUG_ConfDir/passwd.
+Configuration file should be created in $Sim_ConfDir/config.cfg and token file in $Sim_ConfDir/passwd.

 The contence of the configuration file shoul looks like following example: